Note

 You can configure the minimum TLS version for incoming requests to your web app and its Source Control Manager (SCM) site.
 By default, the minimum is set to TLS 1.2.

-You can use Azure Policy to help audit your resources and minimum TLS version.
+Azure Policy can help you audit your resources and minimum TLS version.
 Go to App Service apps should use the latest TLS version policy definition and change the values to the minimum TLS version you want your web apps to use.
-For related policy definitions for other App Service resources, see List of built-in policy definitions - Azure Policy for App Service.
+For information about related policy definitions for other App Service resources, see List of built-in policy definitions - Azure Policy for App Service.

 TLS 1.3